-V.A.1.e) At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable. ^(Core) V.A.1.f) The evaluations of a resident's performance must be accessible for review by the resident. ^(Core) V.A.1.g) The record of evaluation should include a logbook or an equivalent method to document that each resident has achieved sufficient experience performing invasive procedures to achieve competence. ^(Detail) V.A.1.h) The evaluation process must be structured to mitigate implicit bias in the evaluation of residents. ^(Detail) V.A.1.i) The program must administer an in-training examination annually.
-Specialty-Specific E Background and Intent: Programs have the option of using an in-training by a certifying board or another examination, including one developed by the program itself.
-V.A.2.
-Final Evaluation V.A.2.a) The program director must provide a final evaluation for each resident upon completion of the program. ^(Core) V.A.2.a).(1) The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program. ^(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy; ^(Core) V.A.2.a).(2).(b) verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; and, ^(Core) V.A.2.a).(2).(c) be shared with the resident upon completion of the program. ^(Core) V.A.3.
-A Clinical Competency Committee must be appointed by the program director. ^(Core) V.A.3.a) At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member. ^(Core) V.A.3.a).(1) Additional members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's residents. ^(Core)
+- 5.1.j.
+The evaluation process must be structured to mitigate implicit bias in the evaluation of residents. ^(Detail) - 5.1.k.
+The program must administer an in-training examination annually.
+(Core)

+Specialty-Specific Background and Intent: Programs have the option of using an in-training examination offered by a certifying board or another examination, including one developed by the program itself.

+- 5.2.
+Resident Evaluation: Final Evaluation The program director must provide a final evaluation for each resident upon completion of the program. ^(Core) - 5.2.a.
+The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program. ^(Core) - 5.2.b.
+The final evaluation must become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy. ^(Core) - 5.2.c.
+The final evaluation must verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice.
+(Core) - 5.2.d.
+The final evaluation must be shared with the resident upon completion of the program. ^(Core) - 5.3.
+Clinical Competency Committee A Clinical Competency Committee must be appointed by the program director.
+(Core) - 5.3.a.
+At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member. ^(Core) - 5.3.b.
+Additional members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's residents. ^(Core)